vinophantom/vinophantom.github.io/_posts/2020/2019-07-03-ByeByeNPE.md

 {% endhighlight %}

-As the annotation `@NotNull` annotated the argument `s`,developers would pay attention to the variable to the method whether is null.
+As the annotation `@NotNull` annotated the argument `s`, developers would pay attention to the variable to the method whether is null.

 ## Objects